safinghoghabori/safinghoghabori/README.md

 I'm ready to collaborate.
 Hit me on safinghoghabori65@gmail.com

 I love to play badminton and exploring about new emerging technologies.

+- 🔭 I’m currently working on React, Node, MongoDB, Express
+- 🌱 I’m currently learning more about Javascript
+- 👯 I’m looking to collaborate on open source projects
+- 📫 How to reach me: safinghoghabori65@gmail.com
+- ⚡ Fun fact: I'm passonate techie:)

 <!--
 **safinghoghabori/safinghoghabori** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.